James Morrison (singer): The Awakening

 In 2010, Morrison announced that he had been working on his third studio album.
 In a June 2010 interview he stated, "I've sung too many love ballads.
 I want to go a bit deeper than that and find more substance.
 I still don't feel confident enough to write by myself, but that is my aim.
 I just keep convincing myself that I'm not good enough.
 There are plenty of good singers out there – it's writing that's the key thing.
 When I'm working with other people I've heard them say 'Let's try to write a James Morrison chorus.'
 I want to pretend that I haven't made any albums at all and start afresh."

 Morrison worked with Kara DioGuardi and Toby Gad for this album.

 He announced one of the tracks on the album might be called "The Awakening," saying, "I want to write about this idea of an awakening of some kind.
 I've written a song with that title, which I'm really happy with.
 There's some funky digeridoo going on".

 In May he stated on his Facebook page that he had almost finished his album and would be releasing it very soon.

 On 11 July, he stated on Twitter that the new album was called "The Awakening" and was due to release on 26 September.
 The first single was "I Won't Let You Go".
 The track list includes a duet with Jessie J on a track called "Up".
 Regarding the album's lyrics, Morrison has admitted that its themes draw on recent events in his personal life, which include becoming a father while losing his own father after the latter's long battle with alcoholism and depression.

 To promote the album, he ran a competition in conjunction with NUS and MUZU TV to offer students across the UK the chance for him to play live in their living room.

 Morrison worked on Demi Lovato's third album, Unbroken, released on 20 September 2011.

 Higher Than Here

 Morrison's fourth studio album, Higher Than Here, was released on 30 October 2015.

 The lead single, "Demons," had its official music video premiere on 10 September 2015.
 The music video for second single, "Stay Like This," premiered on 23 October 2015.
 "I Need You Tonight", the third single, was released as a music video on 6 March 2016.

 You're Stronger Than You Know

 Morrison's fifth studio album, You're Stronger Than You Know, was released on 8 March 2019.
 The album spawned 2 singles, "My Love Goes On", which features Joss Stone, and "Feels Like The First Time".
 He completed tours in South Africa, Australia, the UK and Europe in 2019 as well as playing festivals across the UK and Europe, including Glastonbury.

 Personal life

-Morrison and his wife, Gill Catchpole, have two daughters, Elsie (born 2008) and Ava Rose (born 2018).
+Morrison's partner Gill Catchpole took her own life on 5 January 2024.
+The couple has two daughters.